 Parents with young children are fortunate to have a wide variety of opportunities to ensure that they’ve planned for a future that is truly bright.
 Proper planning can help parents to put their children on a path that leads to true happiness and success in both their personal and professional careers.
 Unfortunately, many families fail to properly plan for their children’s financial security, educational needs, and other concerns.
 Many others fail to even plan for tragedy that could devastate their minor children’s lives.

-The Law Office of Roy W. Litherland understands just how precious your children are to you, and we’re here to provide the assistance you need to ensure that their future is secure.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law understands just how precious your children are to you, and we’re here to provide the assistance you need to ensure that their future is secure.
 We can help you work to ensure that your family is on a path to success, with wealth-building advice that can create opportunities for you and your young children, secure protections that safeguard their well-being if something happens to you, and achieve other important life goals.